dreamportdev/Osdev-Notes/02_Architecture/11_Keyboard_Driver_Implementation.md

 #define SHIFT_MASK 3
 ```

-We're not interested in the difference between the left and right versions of the modifier keys for now, but we could store those as separate bits if you were.
+We're not interested in the difference between the left and right versions of the modifier keys for now, but eventually we could store those as separate bits.
 Updating the state of a modifier key can be done by using standard bitwise operations.

 As an example, say we detect the CTRL key is pressed.
-We would want to update the current modifiers (which we store a copy of when whenever we store a new key event):
+We would want to update the current modifiers (which we store a copy of whenever we store a new key event):

 ```c
 current_modifiers |= 1 << CTRL_MASK;